chaoss/grimoirelab-tutorial/cases-chaoss/activity.md

-## Activity
+## Community Activity

-Once we have the indexes, let's create the activity panel.
+Once we have the indexes, let's create the first panel, for community activity.